mosra/m.css/doc/css/page-layout.rst

 Similarly to `landing pages <#landing-pages>`_, the cover image of the jumbo article always spans the whole screen width and goes below the top navbar.
-If you want the navbar to be semi-transparent, put :css:`.m-navbar-jumbo` on the :html:`<nav>` element.
+If you want the navbar to be semi-transparent, put :css:`.m-navbar-cover` on the :html:`<nav>` element.
 Compared to `landing pages <#landing-pages>`_ the navbar retains semi-transparent background at all times.